navillasa/storj-miniproxy/README.md

 Functionalities:
   * Listing current bridge user's buckets
   * Adding and removing buckets
-  * Uploading, downloading, and removing files from a bucket
+  * Uploading, downloading, and removing files (image/text only) from a bucket

 ## Sections
 * [Connecting to a Bridge Server with Storj-SDK](#connecting-to-a-bridge-server-with-storj-sdk)